-Editorial Article originally posted 15 August 2013 by Jim Harwood, science fiction author, Norman Oklahoma
+Editorial Article originally posted 15 August 2013 by Jim Lantern, science fiction author, Norman Oklahoma

 It is of course with humor that I suggest the possibility that some science fiction authors are really aliens from other planets.
 However, I seriously suggest a way by which that might actually be possible.

 After all, where else would such amazing and bizarre ideas come from, if not from aliens who have come to planet Earth from distant planets where they have had life experiences?